As you create a diet plan focused on excelling in your chosen sport, one nutrient you need to be sure you are getting enough of is iron.

 Along with lack of muscular endurance, many athletes will also notice their strength level starts to decline.
 This is extremely important because in most sports, strength and power development essentially dictate the progress that you make.

-A poor strength level will also make every training session you do perform that much more grueling as you’ll struggle to keep up with what you were doing before.
+A poor strength level will also make every training session more grueling.
+You will struggle to keep up with what you were doing before.

 Lack Of Focus And Concentration